erinosb/bash_notes/02_intro_bash_loops_flow.md

     done
 ```

-The syntax is very special within the double parentheses because it is basically mimicing "C".
+The syntax within the double parentheses is very special because it is basically mimicking "C".
+Don't worry if it seems to look weird.
-If this doesn't make sense, just skip it.
+If this doesn't make sense, just skip it and move on to Python-style loops.
+You can totally live without C-style loops.

 ### 3) Python-style loop